Is Rainy Season in Laos Worth the Trip? (Our Experience + Tips)

 READ NEXT

-How to Ethically Visit Elephants in Thailand
+7 Tips to Ethically Visit + Swim With Elephants in Thailand

 While the actual rain was an issue on occasion, the biggest downsides for us were the less enjoyable outdoor activities and that the inter-city minibus transportation felt very unsafe, especially in the mountains.